Exceptional point in a coupled Swanson system: Coupled two-mode oscillators

 \section{Coupled two-mode oscillators}

 In connection with the system of two optical resonators \cite{pen}, an algebraic treatment was developed for $\mathcal{PT}$-symmetric coupled bosonic oscillators to find out the classical and quantum mechanical relevance \cite{fer2}, and stability tests were undertaken with regard to the gain-loss parameter \cite{tsoy}.
-Here we consider a two-mode interacting system of generalized oscillators that are linked directly with different coupling strengths between them.
-We label them by 1 and 2.
-Then the Swanson-like Hamiltonian ($H^s$) for the union of oscillators 1 and 2 will be
+Here we focus on a single pair of Swanson-like oscillators and label them by 1 and 2.
+The Hamiltonian ($H^s$) for the union of 1 and 2 is given by